mikazz/RSnippets/README.md

     sd(x) The standard deviation

-### Installing libraries
+### Libraries

 #### From bash i.e.: shiny
     sudo su - -c "R -e \"install.packages('shiny', repos = 'http://cran.rstudio.com/')\""

 #### From R
-    # Download and install a package from CRAN
+Download and install a package from CRAN

     install.packages('dplyr')

+Load the package into the session, making all its functions available to use.

+    library(dplyr)

+Use a particular function from a package.

+    dplyr::select

+Load a built-in dataset into the environment.

+    data(iris)

 # 2